 World Home Economics Day (WHED) was initiated as a public relations event in 1982, and since then each 21 March highlights a home economics theme we feel deserves public attention.
-Our 2022 focus is "Building resilient homes and families".

 Homes are the most important haven & asset in peoples’ lives.
 More and more, global developments such as climate change, pandemic and war affect the wellbeing of household members.
 This year's World Home Economics Day (WHED) focus is on our profession’s contribution to make homes safer and more resilient.